Longtime Habitat for Humanity volunteer has helped with 97 houses

 Of the 97 houses he has helped build, 15 are in Norwalk, one each are in Willard and Wakeman, four are in Bellevue and the rest are in Sandusky or Perkins Township.

-Since he has a four-wheel truck, he often hauls construction materials, including sheds, for Habitat.
+Since he has a four-wheel drive truck, he often hauls construction materials, including sheds, for Habitat.

 “I deliver as far as Avon, Ohio,” he said.